-These Guinness Battered Onion Rings with a spicy curried mayo dip are the ultimate appetizer, these rings are gutsy and satisfying, no meal required!
+Guinness beer battered onion rings with a spicy curried mayo dip is the ultimate appetizer ~ but these onion rings are so gutsy and satisfying, there’s really no meal required!

-Onion ring lovers you know there are so many wonderful variations on this fab appetizer.
-There are those humongous rings that are so fat you have to carve them like steak…there are the wispy ones that seem like they’re all batter and no onion (hey, that’s ok with me)…there are the strings that require a fancy shoveling technique to get them to the mouth and keep them fully enclosed in said mouth…the list is endless.
-Let’s call these Guinness Battered Onion Rings the Goldilocks of the onion ring world ~ not too thick, not too thin ~ they’re just right.
+There are those humongous rings that are so fat and juicy you have to carve them like steak.
+Then there are the wispy strings that seem like they’re all batter and no onion and require a fancy shoveling technique to get them to your mouth…let’s just call these Guinness battered onion rings the Goldilocks of the onion ring world ~ not too thick, not too thin ~ they’re just right.

 This batter couldn’t be more basic, and so these onions rings can be on your table any time you’ve got an onion, a bit of flour, and a bottle of beer.
 The rich robust flavors of the stout beer make for an extra delicious batter, you might even be tempted to reach for a spoon!